LGBTQ+ workers and retirement: Problems and solutions

 “I think that if you take any marginalized community, there is more depression and self-medication through drugs and alcohol,” said Hatch.
 “It’s a big challenge.”

-Americans are notorious for undersaving, but LGBTQ+ working adults face far bigger roadblocks to financial security.
+Americans are notorious for undersaving, but LGBTQIA+ working adults face far bigger roadblocks to financial security.
 Thus, they are less prepared than the general population to cover their living expenses in retirement.

 Discover more from MassMutual…